App version: 0.1.0

 How Do Fixed-Rate Car Loans Work?

-Now that you know the answer to the question, are car loans fixed or variable, it’s important to understand how each of these loans works.
 Fixed-rate auto loans typically have a loan term between 36 and 84 months.
 During that period, the interest rate on the loan remains the same.
-The average auto loan interest rate is about 6.07%.
-But the rate you pay may be lower or higher, depending on your credit score.
+The average auto loan interest rate is 6.84% for new cars and 12.01% for used cars.
+The rate you pay may be lower or higher, depending on your credit score.
 Lenders largely calculate interest rates on your credit history.
 A high credit score indicates to a lender that you’ve responsibly managed and paid back debts.
 As a result, they may give you a lower interest rate.
-Borrowers with bad credit scores are considered more of a risk.
+Borrowers with poor credit scores are considered more of a risk.
 Lenders compensate for that risk by offering higher interest rates.
 The interest rate on a car loan is often listed as an annual percentage rate (APR), which also includes loan fees.
 Because the fees are included, an APR on a car loan tends to be slightly higher than the interest rate, but it’s a more accurate representation of what a loan will cost you.
+Recommended: 0% APR Car Loan: How Can You Get One?

 Benefits of Fixed-Rate Loans